Mother Nature is Warning Us Stop What You're Doing or...

 When entire communities are forced to move inland they then become dependent on local resources such as food, water, utilities, fuel, crops, cattle, and land.
 The demand becomes higher for things that are already beginning to deplete.
 Add to that, far more waste on every level.
 And this is just the tip of the iceberg, pun intended.

 This inconvenient truth is what rich oil companies don't want you to know or believe.
 But by all means, don't believe me.
-Take a look at the trailer of this new documentary by Al Gore, one of the world's leading voices on climate change.
+Take a look at the trailer of this documentary by Al Gore, one of the world's leading voices on climate change.
+Gore has been warning us since the 1980s.
 The entire documentary is available on DVD or download.

 An Inconvenient Truth Sequel -